 Servicemen from Auburn Church killed in WW2

-As part of the research for the day, we are preparing a booklet telling the stories of the seven servicemen from Auburn who did not return, and who are honoured on the plaque on the south wall.
+As part of the research for the celebration day, 75 Years that Changed the World, we are preparing a booklet telling the stories of the seven servicemen from Auburn Church who did not return from WW2 and who are honoured on the plaque on the south wall.
 There is uncertainty as to the identity of H Howard and F Watson.
 If anyone remembers these men, or knows of any descendants, please contact Philip Powell, 0422 312 088.